Run-DMC: Legacy

 Rap rock fusion proved to be influential among rock artists, with 1980s bands like Faith No More, and Red Hot Chili Peppers adding elements of rap to alternative rock and heavy metal.
-Most notably, the rap rock genre became popular in the late 1990s, with bands like Urban Dance Squad, Rage Against the Machine, KoRn, Kid Rock, Limp Bizkit, and Linkin Park.
+Most notably, the rap rock genre became popular in the late 1990s, with bands like Rage Against the Machine, KoRn, Kid Rock, Limp Bizkit, and Linkin Park.
 Aesthetically, they changed the way rappers presented themselves.
 Onstage, old school rappers had previously performed in flashy attire and colorful costumes, typically had a live band and, in the case of acts like Whodini, had background dancers.
-Run-DMC performed with only Run and DMC out front, and Jam-Master Jay on the turntables behind them, in what is now considered the 'classic' hip hop stage setup: two turntables and microphones.
+Run-DMC performed with only Run and DMC out front, and Jam-Master Jay on the turntables behind them, in what is now considered the classic hip-hop stage setup: two turntables and microphones.
 They embraced the look and style of the street by wearing jeans, lace-less Adidas sneakers, and their trademark black fedoras.
 The group shunned both the over-the-top wardrobe of previous rap stars like the Furious Five and Afrika Bambaataa, and the silk-shirted, jheri curled, ladies' man look of rappers like Kurtis Blow and Spoonie Gee.
 Followers of their style included LL Cool J and the Beastie Boys; seemingly overnight, rappers were wearing jeans and sneakers instead of rhinestones and leather outfits.
-From Adidas tracksuits and rope chains to baggy jeans and Timberland footwear, hip hop's look remained married to the styles of the street.
+From Adidas tracksuits and rope chains to baggy jeans and Timberland footwear, hip-hop's look remained married to the styles of the street.
 According to the Rolling Stone Encyclopedia of Rock & Roll:

 In 2004, Rolling Stone ranked them number 48 in their list of the "100 Greatest Artists of All Time".
-In 2007, Run-DMC was named "The Greatest Hip Hop Group of All Time" by MTV.com and "Greatest Hip Hop Artist of All Time" by VH1.
-In 2009, Run-DMC became the second hip hop group to be inducted into the Rock and Roll Hall of Fame.
+In 2007, Run-DMC was named "The Greatest Hip-Hop Group of All Time" by MTV.com and "Greatest Hip-Hop Artist of All Time" by VH1.
+In 2009, Run-DMC became the second hip-hop group to be inducted into the Rock and Roll Hall of Fame.
 In 2016, Run-DMC received the Grammy Lifetime Achievement Award.

-Historically, the group achieved a number of notable firsts in hip hop music and are credited with being the act most responsible for pushing hip hop into mainstream popular music, initiating its musical and artistic evolution and enabling its growth as a global phenomenon.
+Historically, the group achieved a number of notable firsts in hip-hop music and are credited with being the act most responsible for pushing hip-hop into mainstream popular music, initiating its musical and artistic evolution and enabling its growth as a global phenomenon.
 Run-DMC is the first rap act to have reached a number of major accomplishments: